trankhanhduy201/english_learning_app/README.md

 ## 📌 Notes

 - The SQLite database file (`db.sqlite3`) is **ignored in Git** to prevent leaking sensitive data.
-- The backend container automatically runs:
+- The backend container automatically runs during startup via `entrypoint.sh`:
   - `makemigrations`
   - `migrate`
-  during startup via `entrypoint.sh`.
+  - `createsuperuser`
-- You can create a Django admin user by entering the backend container:
+- You can create a Django admin user manually by entering the backend container:
   ```bash
   docker exec -it <backend_container_name> python manage.py createsuperuser
   ```